How to select hydraulic filter?

 • Absorbent Filters: Use absorbent materials to remove moisture and other contaminants.

-5. Installation Type
+5. Installation Type of the right hydraulic filter

 • In-line Filters: Installed directly into the hydraulic line.